Sawair/wc-indicator/README.md

 ## Agents/Sensors

-**wcindicator.agent** is the project you have to deploy to the orange pi device and run `python run.py` file.
+**wcindicator.agent** is the project you have to deploy to the orange pi device and run `sudo python run.py` file.